FromTheRags/rsnake/README.md

 ## TODO

 - [ ] Add a save score (local db) with a pseudo got from cmdline
+- [ ] Add preset for saved configuration
+- [ ] Add timers to fruits
 - [ ] Add some performance log with tracing,
   for [example](https://github.com/ratatui/ratatui/blob/main/examples/apps/tracing/src/main.rs)
 - [x] Show game options in the menu, and visually change them